bminer/node-blade/README.md

 Project Status
 --------------

+**UPDATE:** Meteor 0.5 support is now available, and many more features are coming soon!
+Thanks for your patience!

 I'd say that Blade is **stable**.
 There are very few (if any) [known issues](https://github.com/bminer/node-blade/issues), and I think that Blade is ready for production environments.
 I use Blade for many of my projects.